 - Do you know how to determine what makes a good real estate agent, for your property type?

-Without sufficient experience, most consumers don't excel in real estate.
+With little experience in real estate, most people don't excel in that area.
 It can go smoothly but it mostly doesn't.
 Selling a house can be complex and is not for the faint-hearted or inexperienced.

 We hope this advice has helped give you a more balanced approach to timing your house sale.